chris17453/aijobwars/README.md

 - Escape toggles  Pause
 - CTRL + Escape will turn on boss mode, Escape will exit

+## Play
+- Just download the code and open index.html
+- Go to the live website !(AIJOBWARSC.COM)[AIJOBWARS.COM]

 ## Open source autio was fount at opengameart.org